vislab-tecnico-lisboa/vizzy/README.md

 Feel free to play with the arguments as you want or to change the low-level launchers with more functionality.

 ## AUDIO (ON REAL VIZZY)

+# First time configuration

+To access pulseaudio and all the sound options through the network you need to make it discoverable.
+For that use:

+    paprefs

 In order to access the audio configurations via SSH you need to define the the following environment variable on Vizzy:

     export PULSE_SERVER=127.0.0.1